Meccano: First sets

 The parts for Hornby's new construction kit were initially supplied by outside manufacturers, but as demand began to exceed supply, Hornby set up his own factory in Duke Street, Liverpool.
 As the construction kits gained in popularity they soon became known as Meccano and went on sale across the world.
 In September 1907, Hornby registered the Meccano trademark, and in May 1908, he formed Meccano Ltd. To keep pace with demand, a new Meccano factory was built in Binns Road, Liverpool in 1914, which became Meccano Ltd's headquarters for the next 60 years.
 Hornby also established Meccano factories in France, Spain and Argentina.
 The word "Meccano" was thought to have been derived from the phrase "Make and Know".

 The first construction sets had parts that were rather crudely made: the metal strips and plates had a tinplate finish, were not rounded at the ends and were not very sturdy.
 But manufacturing methods were improving all the time and by 1907 the quality and appearance had improved considerably: the metal strips were now made of thicker steel with rounded ends and were nickel-plated, while the wheels and gears were machined from brass.

 The first sets under the new Meccano name were numbered 1 to 6.
 In 1922 the No. 7 Meccano Outfit was introduced, which was the largest set of its day, and the most sought after because of its model building capabilities and prestige.

-In 1926, to mark the 25th anniversary of his patent, Hornby introduced "Meccano in Colours" with the familiar red and green coloured Meccano pieces.
+In 1926, to mark the 25th anniversary of his patent, Hornby introduced "Meccano in Colours" with red and green coloured Meccano pieces.
 Initially plates were a light red and items like the braced girders were a pea-green.
 However, the following year strips and girders were painted dark green, the plates Burgundy red, while the wheels and gears remained brass.
 In 1934, the Meccano pieces changed colour again: the strips and girders became gold while the plates were changed to blue with gold criss-cross lines on them, but only on one side, the reverse remaining plain blue.
 This new colour scheme was only available in the United Kingdom until the end of the Second World War in 1945.
 The old red and green sets were still produced for the export market and were re-introduced in the UK after the war.